 Final Thoughts

 As you can see, there’s tons of activities to enjoy when visiting Croatia for one week!
-7 days in Croatia barely scratches the surface of what this captivating country has in store.
+To be honest, 7 days in Croatia barely scratches the surface of what this captivating country has in store, but it’s the perfect amount of time to spend in Dubrovnik and Split for your first time in the country.

-If you have more time in your itinerary, I recommend adding 1 night in Hvar and an overnight stay in the North so you can visit Plitvice Lakes National Park!
+If you have more time in your itinerary, I recommend adding 1 night in Hvar and a potentially an overnight stay in the North so you can visit Plitvice Lakes National Park!

-Whether you’re drawn to Croatia in search of its historical wonders, sparkling water, or vibrant city life, there’s something for everyone in this amazing country.
+Whether you’re drawn to Croatia in search of its historical wonders, sparkling water, or vibrant city life, I promise this country will not disappoint.
+I’m already planning my trip back!

 Don’t forget to pin this post for future planning!